JellyfishSDK/salmon/README.md

 ### Publishing

-`"version": "0.0.0"` is used because publishing will be done automatically by [GitHub releases](https://github.com/DeFiCh/salmon/releases) with connected workflows.
-On release `types: [ published, prereleased ]`, GitHub Action will automatically build all packages in this repo and publish it into npm.
+On release `types: [ published, prereleased ]`, GitHub Action will automatically build all packages in this repo and publish a build artifact.

-* release are tagged as `@latest`
-* prerelease are tagged as `@next` (please use this cautiously)
+### Configuration

+`salmon-lambda-functions` is configurable via the following environment variables:
+- OCEAN_URL: url of local or remote whale instance
+- NETWORK: regtest|testnet|mainnet
+- CURRENCY: USD, etc
+- SYMBOLS: a comma separated list of symbols to fetch from the providers
+- ORACLE_ID: the id of the oracle to push prices to on DeFiChain
+- API_TOKEN: (optional) API token for certain providers e.g. Tiingo, Finnhubb, IEXCloud

 ### IntelliJ IDEA